nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

-### Adding a company: `add`
+### Adding a client: `add`

-Adds an empty company to the list without any POC (Point-Of-Contact) and transactions.
+Adds an empty client to the list without any POC (Point-Of-Contact) and transactions.

 Format: `add n/NAME a/ADDRESS [t/TAG]...`

 * Tags are optional.
-* Multiple tags can be tagged to the company.
+* Multiple tags can be tagged to the client.
-* Use `create` command to add POC to the company.
+* Use `create` command to add POC to the client.

 Examples:
 * `add n/MacDonalds a/West Coast Park`